Who Said Photography

 4. Focus on a single element in the frame

-Next, in the same line as pictures that are subject off-centre, is the compositional technique of using informal or uneven balance.
+Next, in the same line as pictures that are subject off-center, is the compositional technique of using informal or uneven balance.
 Like formal balance, informal balance calls for a distribution of visual weight throughout the frame.
 The difference between formal and informal balance is that the latter does not include reflections or mirror images.
 The theoretical explanation of asymmetrical balancing hints that it may be quite comparable to shooting an off-center snapshot.
 The use of strategic and well-considered subject placement, however, may help bring about a sense of unofficial balance.

 5. Take advantage of natural balance elements like grids and circles